Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 About Me
 ======
 Hi, I'm Yuexin, currently pursuing PhD in the Faculty of Information Technology at Monash University in Australia.

-My research focuses on decentralization, with key areas in blockchain, cybersecurity, and artificial intelligence.
+My research focuses on **decentralization**, with key areas in blockchain, cybersecurity, and artificial intelligence.

 If you have academic inquiries, feel free to contact me at <a style="text-decoration: none">Yuexin.Xiang@monash.edu</a>.